The Best Neighbourhoods in Edmonton

 Bonnie Doon takes its name from a Robbie Burns poem meaning “pleasant, rolling countryside.”
 As you might expect from a name like that, in Bonnie Doon you’ll find picturesque neighbourhoods alongside modern conveniences.
 In fact, the Bonnie Doon Shopping Centre was one of Edmonton’s first shopping centres.

 Though the neighbourhood is well established, you’ll also find a lot of redevelopment.
 There are possibilities for brand-new, infill homes in this neighbourhood, and anyone who owns property here is likely to see a big increase in value over the coming years.
+This is one of Edmonton’s best neighbourhoods to invest in.

 The Sterling communities close to Bonnie Doon include: